hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/RackAwareness.md

 replica on a different rack.
 This provides data availability in the event of a network switch failure or partition within the cluster.

-Hadoop master daemons obtain the rack id of the cluster slaves by invoking either an external script or java class as specified by configuration files.
+Hadoop master daemons obtain the rack id of the cluster workers by invoking either an external script or java class as specified by configuration files.
 Using either the java class or external script for topology, output must adhere to the java